Elon Musk's Starship could change the space business forever | DW | 10.02.2022

 This is big talk about a rocket that has yet to complete an orbital test flight.
 And if hiccups at Tesla, Musk's electric and self-driving car company, have shown us anything, it's that huge projects can take time.
 But Musk and his employees aren't eager to wait.

-"SpaceX has a team of skilled, motivated, capable engineers and technicians at Boca Chica who work 24 hours a day to create this future," said Handmer.
+"SpaceX has a team of skilled, motivated, capable engineers and technicians at Boca Chica who work 24 hours a day to create this future," Handmer said.
 "They are well resourced and they are acting like they intend to prevail."

 Edited by: Hardy Graupner